Rohitmantha/Video-or-Image-to-ASCII-Art/README.md

-# Image or Video to ASCII Video and Image
+# Image or Video into ASCII Video and Image Artform

-To convert any basic image or video into their ASCII version
+To convert any basic image or video into their ASCII Artform version